Skip to Main Content

 A Private Street That Changes What a Milan Stay Means

-Most luxury hotels in Milan announce themselves.
-Bvlgari Hotel Milan does the opposite.
+Bvlgari Hotel Milan is a 5-star hotel in Milan with 2 Michelin Keys.
 Via Privata Fratelli Gabba is, as the name states, a private street, and arriving along it from the Quadrilatero della Moda means trading the high-decibel retail theatre of Via della Spiga for a garden-bordered quiet that feels structurally improbable this close to the city centre.
 The 4,000-square-metre private garden, which borders the adjacent Botanical Gardens, is not incidental to the experience here; it is the point.
 Through a spectacular glass facade, both the restaurant and the bar look directly onto it, so the green appears to dissolve into the interior rather than exist as an amenity glimpsed from a distance.

 Milan's premium hotel tier has several strong addresses.
 Mandarin Oriental Milan occupies a cluster of restored palazzos in the fashion district.
 Grand Hotel et de Milan carries 19th-century historical weight near La Scala.
 Hotel Principe di Savoia offers the scale and formality of a grand palazzo.
 Portrait Milano delivers a more intimate, apartment-style format.
 What Bvlgari offers that none of these quite replicates is the combination of a genuinely secluded microclimate with walking-distance access to both the Quadrilatero della Moda and the Brera arts district.
 The address functions as a private enclave and a central node simultaneously, which is a difficult feat in any dense European city centre.